Keeping Children Safe in Education Knowledge Check

 Testing understanding

-Section two of the knowledge check tests understanding through multiple choice questions and scenarios.
+Section 2 of the knowledge check tests understanding through multiple choice questions and scenarios.
 Participants must achieve over 75% to pass – you’ll have access to their certificate to evidence this.
 Feedback is provided for each question, and users who do not pass have the opportunity to take section 2 again.

 Image of screen with knowledge check on